 If you’re shopping for broadband deals and doing your research, you may have heard 'LLU' used quite liberally.
-But the term isn’t always adequately explained, which is what we are going to do now.
+But the term isn’t always adequately explained.
+Read on to find out what it means and why it matters when buying broadband.

 LLU stands for Local Loop Unbundling.
 It’s a rather clumsy name for the mechanism that allows other ISPs to resell BT Openreach network access as their own brand.

 This was initially mandated by the government in order to increase competition and open the market up to new ISPs.
 Before unbundling, BT was the only provider with the network capable of offering broadband access to the majority of properties within the UK.
 It was the monopoly and was blamed for stifling competition, innovation and development of internet access and technology.
 If there was no competition, there was no real reason for BT to make their network better, more reliable or faster and the UK would be left behind.

 Back in 2001, Ofcom compelled BT to allow access to its local exchanges so other companies could access them.
 Those companies could effectively buy wholesale bandwidth from BT and resell it as their own.
 BT Openreach was formed to manage this new arrangement, and still does today.